amirunpri2018/IntelligentEdgeHOL-YOLOv4/README.md

 # Configuring the YoloModule Video Source

-Clone or download a copy of [this repo](https://github.com/toolboc/IntelligentEdgeHOL) and open the `IntelligentEdgeHOL` folder in Visual Studio Code.
+Clone or download a copy of [this repo](https://github.com/michhar/IntelligentEdgeHOL-YOLOv4) and open the `IntelligentEdgeHOL-YOLOv4` folder in Visual Studio Code.
 Next, press `F1` and select `Azure IoT Hub: Select IoT Hub`.
 Next, choose the IoT Hub you created when provisioning the IoT Edge Runtime on the Jetson Nano Device and follow the prompts to complete the process.

 In VS Code, navigate to the `.env` file and modify the following value: